PRTG Manual: Define Lookups

 You can (re)load the lookups in the custom folder by going to Setup | System Administration | Administrative Tools in the PRTG web interface and clicking Go! under Load Lookups and File Lists.

-- different lookup types are in one lookup file: This is not allowed and PRTG discards this lookup definition.
-If you use miscellaneous lookup types in one file, for example, ranges and singleInts together, PRTG creates a ticket when loading lookups or restarting the PRTG core server with the following error message: Lookup file "[...]" could not be loaded ("" is not a valid integer value)".
+• different lookup types are in one lookup file?
+This is not allowed and PRTG discards this lookup definition.
+If you use miscellaneous lookup types in one file, for example, ranges and SingleInts together, PRTG creates a ticket when loading lookups or restarting the PRTG core server with the following error message: Lookup file "[...]" could not be loaded ("" is not a valid integer).

-- XML code is incorrect: PRTG creates a new ticket when loading lookups or restarting the PRTG core server with a corresponding error message and discards this lookup definition.
+• XML code is incorrect?
+PRTG creates a new ticket when it loads lookups or restarts the PRTG core server with a corresponding error message and discards this lookup definition.

-- a lookup file has a file ending other than .ovl: The file is not loaded.
+• a lookup file has a file extension other than .ovl?
+The file is not loaded.

-- alerting is disabled or based on limits: "Error" and "Warning" states defined in the lookup do not apply.
+• alerting is disabled or based on limits?
+Error and Warning states that are defined in the lookup do not apply.
 Make sure that you select the option Enable alerting based on lookups in the channel settings if you want to use lookup definitions to control the sensor status.

-- you define a scaling factor in channel settings: This does not modify the values that are defined by lookups.
+• you define a scale factor in channel settings?
+This does not modify the values that are defined by lookups.
 Any applied lookup always uses the raw value as retrieved from the target device.
-If you use a scaling factor for such a channel, you notice the scaling in data graphs, but the channel value appears unmodified in data tables.
+If you use a scale factor for such a channel, you notice the scaling in data graphs but the channel value appears unmodified in data tables.

 Custom lookup range